PacktPublishing/Hands-On-Reactive-Programming-in-Spring-5/README.md

 * `news-service` unit tests show how to test custom implementation of Reactive Streams with TCK. **Based on TestNG, may fail with JDK11, works with JDK8, tests may run for a couple of minutes!**
 * `jdk9` - a console application that demonstrates how to adapt `reactive-streams` types to Java Flow API. **This application requires at least JDK9**.
 * `push.vs.pull` - classes and unit tests that demonstrate different approaches for data retrieval (pull, batched pull, push, push-pull).
-* `rxjava-reactivestreams-ratpack.LogServiceApplication` - a web application that demonstrates integration of Spring 4 and Ratpack. **Works with JDK8**
+* `rxjava-reactivestreams-ratpack.LogServiceApplication` - a web application that demonstrates the power of Reactive Streams for integration of reactive libraries (Spring, Ratpack, RxJava, etc.). **Works with JDK8**
 * `vert.x.VertxDemoApp` - a web application that demonstrates how Verte.x integrates with Reactive Streams.

 ## Chapter 4